zengineering/zengineering.github.io/_posts/2018-06-05-kotlin-extension-functions.md

 [Kotlin](https://kotlinlang.org/) is a great language, and one of its killer features is [extensions](https://kotlinlang.org/docs/reference/extensions.html).

 The documentation stresses that [extensions are resolved statically](https://kotlinlang.org/docs/reference/extensions.html#extensions-are-resolved-statically).
-I recently came across an interesting artifact that appears to be a side effect of this.
+I recently came across an interesting situation that appears to be a side effect of this fact.

 Here's my contrived, StackOverflow-appropriate example: